 Your dog may also begin following you around to tell you he doesn’t feel well or is sick.

 Separation anxiety is a very common behavioral disorder, with one study finding a prevalence of 17 percent in a large population of dogs (2).
 Dogs with separation anxiety tend to follow their pet parents excessively and feel frantic or they panic when left alone.
 When pet parents make a big deal about arriving home and leaving the house, this can worsen anxiety behaviors.

 Why Do Dogs Follow You to the Bathroom?

 Any of the above reasons may cause your dog to follow you into the bathroom.
 Dogs also have an excellent sense of smell, so they may find the odors coming from bathrooms intriguing.
 An unpleasant smell for us is likely an intriguing smell for our dogs.

 Plus, bathrooms tend to have open garbage cans filled with tissues and other waste products that dogs enjoy sniffing through and tearing up.
 If you notice your dog going through the bathroom garbage, add a lid or keep the door closed!

-Why Does My Elderely Dog Follow Me?
+Why Does My Elderly Dog Follow Me Everywhere?

 You can help decrease how much your dog follows you around by making sure he receives plenty of daily exercise.
 A tired dog is a calm dog.
 Many dogs will follow their owners around due to boredom.
-Providing your dog with food-filled toys, treat dispensers, and puzzle toys helps to stimulate his brain and helps to alleviate boredom.
+Providing your dog with food-filled toys, treat dispensers, and puzzle toys helps stimulate his brain and alleviate boredom.
 This will also distract his energy away from you.